chydarren/ST1012-Disney-Quiz-Application/README.md

 2. Enter the "dist" directory by typing `cd disney-quiz-application/dist`.

-3. Run the `disney-quiz-application.jar` file.
+3. Run the project by typing `java -jar "disney-quiz-application.jar"`.

 ## Disclaimer